|Open Access Statement|

 The processing fees are required to meet operations expenses such as employees, salaries, internet services, electricity etc. It costs money to produce a peer-reviewed, edited, and formatted article that is ready for online publication and camera ready version for hard copy print publication, and to host it on a server that is freely accessible without barriers around the clock.

-ICCD publishes online version only.
+ICCD publishes online and print version.
 If the paper is accepted for publication, author(s) will be asked to pay IDR 800,000 as Article Processing Charge (APC) in order to defray the operation expenses.
 If author want to get hard copy of the Journal, they required to pay extra charges.

 Frequently-asked questions (FAQ)